appcelerator-archive/ti.gamekit/documentation/index.md

 	gk_ach.submitAchievement(identifier,perc);<br/>
 <br/>

+## Peer API

 ### createPeer()
 This method is what starts the Peer to Peer UI that searches for other users.
 Once 2 devices are connected, a connected event will fire.
 At that point game releated data can be exchanged.
 Including plain text or JSON.

+### sessionName
+This is a property (string) that has to be set in order for the peer picker to properly detect other peers for your application.

 ### sendGameData(data)
 This method sends text or JSON through to another connected client.
 This can be used for text chats or game data.